Once upon a time, I was little girl.

 Especially afraid of things that went bump in the night at summer camp.

-And especially, especially afraid of the Green Eyed Tizzy,
+especially afraid of the Green Eyed Tizzy,

 who lived in the backwood hills of Estill County,